Anastasios Parafestas Sells 10,000 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

-CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, May 24th.
-The shares were sold at an average price of $28.40, for a total transaction of $284,000.00.
-Following the completion of the sale, the director now directly owns 5,474 shares in the company, valued at $155,461.60.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of the company’s stock in a transaction on Friday, May 28th.
+The shares were sold at an average price of $28.32, for a total transaction of $283,200.00.
+Following the completion of the transaction, the director now owns 5,474 shares of the company’s stock, valued at approximately $155,023.68.
+The sale was disclosed in a filing with the SEC, which is available at this link.

 Anastasios Parafestas also recently made the following trade(s):